DataDoggo215/dsc-phase2-project/README.md

 - **Use our model to help predict house prices.**
 - **Waterfront and View has a large impact on prices.
 If Zillow is interested in buying many homes, avoid homes with these features.**
 - **Homes closer to Seattle and Redmond more expenisve.
-If Zillow is interested in just buying many homes, look around Kent for cheaper homes.**
+If Zillow is interested in buying many homes, look around Kent for cheaper homes.**
 - **Examine the houses and see what home buyers value to add to the model, such as fireplaces.**

 ***

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./dsc-phase2-project.ipynb) or our [presentation](./dsc-phase2-presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Master.ipynb) or our [presentation](./Presentation.pdf).

 For any additional questions, please contact<br />
 **Hoang Nguyen: hvnguyen90@gmail.com**<br />